ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 The required ``Authorization`` header has the format: ``TC $ACCESS_ID:$SIGNATURE``.

 The ``$ACCESS_ID`` is the ID of the API user you are using to make requests.
-If you do not have or don't know the API_ID, ask your System Administrator.
+If you do not have or do not know the API_ID, ask your System Administrator.

 The ``$SIGNATURE`` is created by concatenating the API path and query strings, HTTP method, and Timestamp (dicsussed in the previous section) as follows: